spino17/PyGlow/docs/index.rst

 Look how easy it is to use:

-    import PyGlow
+    import glow
     # Get your stuff done

 Features
 --------

+- Track the dynamics of the training process.
+- Estimate information theoretic measures that explains generalization and compression.
+- Attach your custom evaluators for intermediate layers to train neural networks.
+- State-of-the-art mutual information (other criterion) estimators to give accurate bounds.
-- Easy to implement.
+- Easy to implement and experiment with information theoretic methods in deep learning.
-- With the power of an engine written in PyTorch.
+- Ease of Keras with Backend engine on PyTorch.

 Installation
 ------------

 Install PyGlow by running:

-    install PyGlow
+    pip install -i https://test.pypi.org/simple/ PyGlow

 Contribute
 ----------